markusmoenig/Eldiron/Readme.md

 Eldiron comes with a range of freely usable tilemaps for environment and characters, however you can of course use your own tilemaps, see the instructions below.

-The game engine contains a client and server modules, although currently no multi-player options exist yet, the code has been written with multi-player support in mind from the ground up.
+The game engine contains client and server modules, although currently no multi-player options exist yet, the code has been written with multi-player support in mind from the ground up.

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU).

-## Design Goals

-* Run everywhere.
-* Keep the engine design flexible, so even if I target Ultima 4 / 5 games (or any game with square tiles) for v1, it will be possible to add support for other perspectives and game types after v1.
-* Develop the engine design with multi-player support in mind from the ground up (instances or MMORPGs etc).
-* Provide a set of game assets so that users can instantly start their own games.
-* Develop a node based Behavior AI system which is easy to use but powerful enough to handle every possible aspect of an RPG (combat, crafting, farming, exploration etc.).

-## Why ?

-I played the Ultima games day and night in my youth so I decided to create my own similar games as I have some time to spare (what could be a better hobby ?), and on the way also develop a game creator for this type of game which I need for my own game anyway.

 ## Installation